Submit Photo for Dartmouth ID Card

 Reminder: Photo file should be .jpg format no larger than 800kb for successful processing.

 Go to settings.

-On the Photo Upload screen, select “Choose Photo” to open the source options.
-Take a new photo, or search the photo library on your device or take a new photo.
+On the Photo Upload screen, select “Upload” to open the source options.
+Take a new photo, or search the photo library on your device.

 Follow the on-screen prompts to complete processing your photo in order to upload it for your ID card.

 We have heard from some students experiencing difficulty uploading photos.
-For the best user experience, we recommend using these web browsers: Firefox, Internet Explorer, of Safari.
+For the best user experience, we recommend using these web browsers: Firefox or Safari.
 Please note, users have reported problems with the Google Chrome browser.

 For the best user experience, we recommend using the mobile app "GET Mobile" from the developer The Cbord Group Inc.